jrfnl/clearPHP/rules/no-unused-method.md

 ```

-If methods may be called dynamically in your code, you're likely to turn off this rule.
 ## When Not To Use This Rule

+If methods may be called dynamically in your code, for instance using `call_user_func()` or similar, you should turn this rule off.